YallapragadaG/FASHION-MNIST/README.md

 # FASHION-MNIST

-Implementation of Fashion MNIST project using Different machine learning models.
-This project was mainly built to identify the difference in several standardisation technqies and also for observing the performance of the models after grid serach hyper parameter tuning.
+Implementation of Fashion MNIST project using different machine learning models such as KNN, SVM, XGBoost, AdaBoost .
+This project was mainly built to identify the difference in several standardisation techniques and also for observing the performance of the models after grid search hyper parameter tuning.

-This project indicates the importance of hyper paramerter tuning in machine learning models for the best performance of the models on unseen data.
+This project indicates the importance of hyper parameter tuning in machine learning models for the best performance of the models on unseen data.